 Fischer’s lovebirds are native to Africa.
-Specifically, they can be found south and southeast of Lake Victoria in northern Tanzania and a small area of east-central Africa.
-They are known to migrate into Rwanda and Burundi during droughts.
+Specifically, they’re found south and southeast of Lake Victoria in northern Tanzania and a small area of east-central Africa.

-Fischer’s lovebirds are known for their bright green body, olive-green head, and bright red beak.
-This breed has complex genetics that can give them blue, lutino, dilute, dark-eyed clear, dark-eyed white, albino, pied, and cinnamon color variations.
+Fischer’s lovebirds have bright green bodies, olive-green heads, and red beaks.
+Their genetics give them blue, lutino, dilute, dark-eyed clear, dark-eyed white, albino, pied, and cinnamon color variations.

 Fischer’s Lovebirds Identification

-A Fischer’s lovebird can be separated from other lovebirds by their coloring alone.
-A Fischer’s is characterized by:
+Fischer’s lovebirds can be separated from other lovebirds by their colors alone:

-- Top of their head is an olive green
+- The top of their head is olive green.

-- Face is a bright orange, eventually becoming a golden yellow at the neck
+- Their face is a bright orange, eventually becoming a golden yellow at the neck.

-- Broad ring of white around the eyes
+- There’s a broad ring of white around the eyes.

-- Tip of the tail can be either blue or purple
+- The tip of the tail can be either blue or purple.

-The juveniles are of a similar color as well.
-However, they have the following distinctions.
+The juveniles are a similar color but have the following distinctions:

-- Base of the mandible has brown markings
+- The base of the mandible has brown markings.

 |Species Comparison||Fischer’s Lovebird||Masked Lovebird||Peach-Faced Lovebird|